DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 This area is largely as described in <span class="citation">Larder (p.
 218)</span>.

-The **grick** in this alcove—the warped remains of Gustav Durst’s flayed corpse—is coiled on the ceiling, and drops onto its victim when they enter.
+The **grick** in this alcove—the warped remains of Gustav Durst's flayed corpse—is coiled on the ceiling, and drops onto its victim when they enter.
 A DC 17 Wisdom (Perception) check allows a player to determine its presence before entering.

 If the players disturb the grick, read: